ericstrobl/TWRCI/README.md

 > library(TWRCI)

-Installation of the independence and cTWAS packagees are also required, if you want to replicate the experiments:
+Installation of the independence and cTWAS packages are also required if you want to replicate the experiments:

 > install_github("chaim-e/independence")